eemeli/konopas/README.md

 The server enables item sync across different browsers, devices and calendar apps; item-specific voting and commenting; and allows the event organisers to track which items were the most popular.
-To enable server access for your event, please get in touch with us at: info@konopas.org
+To enable server access for your event, please get in touch with us at info@konopas.org.

 For links to example instances of KonOpas, take a look at the links from our [website][KonOpas].